 After a month collecting donated items — enough to fill the whole first floor of my family’s house! — the day of the yard sale arrived.
 Hundreds of people showed up.
 We sold dozens of trash bags of clothes, a couch, a wedding dress, a bunch of costume (and real!) jewelry, and too many books to count.

 At the end of the day, we counted up all the money we had raised — over $6,500.
 We were ecstatic, and decided to keep raising money, proving a lot of adults wrong along the way.

 We built our nonprofit, which we called Minga, from the ground up.
 And we did it without adult help – a 15-year-old filled out our tax forms!

-Over the four years I spent in high school running Minga, we raised over $100,000, helped start over 20 Minga clubs in schools across three countries, and went on an international speaking tour that reached thousands of other teenagers.
-As a 17-year-old, I hired two full-time staff members – both over five years older than me.
+During the four years I spent in high school running Minga, we raised over $100,000, helped start more than 20 Minga clubs in schools across three countries, and went on an international speaking tour that reached thousands of other teenagers.
+As a 17-year-old, I hired two full-time staff members — both over five years older than me.

 1. Use Your Age to Your Advantage

 Running a nonprofit in high school has its challenges.
-I had to juggle classes, sports practice, homework, and college applications – plus make time for friends.
+I had to juggle classes, sports practice, homework, and college applications — plus make time for friends.
 But being young had its benefits, too.
-Potential donors were a lot more likely to pay attention to a group of teenagers than a typical, adult-run organization.
+Potential donors were a lot more likely to pay attention to a group of teenagers than to a typical, adult-run organization.